Vikas-sama/recipe-finder/README.md

 - **Search / browse**: the frontend calls TheMealDB directly (`search.php`, `filter.php`, `categories.php`, `lookup.php`) — no backend needed for this part.
-- **Favorites**: clicking the heart on a recipe calls your Express API (`GET/POST/DELETE /api/favorites`), which reads/writes a `favorites` collection in MongoDB, scoped to a random per-browser ID.
+- **Favorites**: clicking the heart on a recipe calls the Express API (`GET/POST/DELETE /api/favorites`), which reads/writes a `favorites` collection in MongoDB, scoped to a random per-browser ID.